 Stem cell regenerative therapy delivers ready-for-action stem cells directly.

-Both stem cell regenerative therapy and prolotherapy can be used to help dogs suffering from the same conditions, such as arthritis or orthopedic injuries.
+Both stem cell regenerative therapy and prolotherapy can help dogs suffering from the same conditions, such as arthritis or orthopedic injuries.

 I believe that regenerative stem cell therapy is superior to prolotherapy.

 But I also believe in understanding all available options.
 If you cannot afford the stem cell therapy, or if your dog would respond poorly to anesthesia, prolotherapy might be an option to consider.